I haven’t Read more [...]

 We heard all three species on several other occasions while walking in the forest.
 I didn’t see the two other species: Geoffroy’s Colobus are seen occasionally from the walkway (and indeed we heard them quite close to the HQ in the late morning); Diana Monkeys are rare and/or hard to find.

-Coming down from the canopy and walking the Ebony Trail we saw about 5 or 6 Gambian Mongooses scurry across the path.
+Coming down from the canopy and walking the Ebony Trail we saw about 5 or 6 Long-nosed Cusimanse scurry across the path.

 A two hour spotlight walk with Robert was quite disappointing.
 We heard the Olive Colobuses at dusk, and also plenty of Western Tree Hyraxes and a couple of Demidoff’s Galagos (these might have been Thomas’s Galagos, but they were low down and in disturbed forest so Demidoff’s are more likely).
 But the only mammals we saw were a pair of African Dormice zipping around in a tree.
-I think these were probably Lorraine Dormice.
-I saw them on and off for a couple of minutes and they were quite close but they wouldn’t sit still (the only other possibility might have been the much rare Jentink’s Dormouse I think).
+I think these were probably Nagtgla’s Dormice.
+I saw them on and off for a couple of minutes and they were quite close but they wouldn’t sit still (the only other possibility might have been Lorraine’s Dormouse but these seem less common in primary forest and also much smaller).
 Robert was quite surprised we didn’t see more: Maxwell’s Duikers and African Palm Civets were two species that he said we quite common.

 I went spotlighting again one evening after an afternoon of heavy rain.
 I couldn’t see anything from the vehicle when we drove the kilometre or two along the highway that borders the park but I got great views of my first Potto in a fork in a tree on the edge of the car park at the visitor centre.
 After 20 minutes in the spotlight it moved off with a breathtaking slowness that I have not seen matched by anything other than bar staff in most Paris pubs when they you are trying to attract their attention.